 Macdonald & Morrison’s partnership was dissolved rather acrimoniously in May 1864 and each man set up his own business in the town.
 Macdonald remained in the North Beach Street shop while Charles moved out.
-It was always thought that Charles opened his shop at 5 Bank Street in 1864, but the story is not that straightforward.
+The exact location of his first independent shop has yet to be discovered.

 In 1869 Macdonald sold his business and stock (‘drapery, grocery, hardware, boots and shoes, ropes and lines &c’) to McIver & McLean.
 Improvements had recently been completed in the locality.
-These included the widening of Point Street and North Beach; the creation of Bank Street; the formation of Percival Square, and extensions to both North Beach and Cromwell Street quays.
-Macdonald had bought buildings ‘facing North Beach Street, all near the new National Bank’ (John O’Groat Journal 28 February 1867, 2).
+These included the widening of Point Street and North Beach; the creation of Bank Street (which was given various names, including Cross Street and Harbour Lane); the formation of Percival Square, and extensions to both North Beach and Cromwell Street quays.
+Two years earlier Macdonald had bought buildings ‘facing North Beach Street, all near the new National Bank’ (John O’Groat Journal, 28 February 1867, 2).
 This included 18 North Beach Street – later T. B. Macaulay’s haberdashery and now (2017) Delights delicatessen.
-In 1867 Macdonald remodelled 18 North Beach Street and built a new house to its rear.
-He moved there in February 1868.
+Macdonald remodelled 18 North Beach Street and built a new house to its rear, moving there in February 1868.

 Since first publishing this blog, I have been contacted by Catherine Beveridge, a descendant of Charles Morrison’s erstwhile business partner Angus Macdonald.
 It turns out that Angus also kept a diary in the 1860s, and Catherine has kindly shared this with me!
-This exciting discovery sheds more light on Stornoway businesses in the 1860s, and refers to the building works at 5 Bank Street.
+This exciting discovery sheds more light on Stornoway businesses in the 1860s, and refers to Macdonald’s building works.
 The key entries can be seen here.

-It looks as if Charles Morrison and Angus Macdonald got over the disagreement recorded in Charles’s diary of 1863-64, and remained close neighbours until Macdonald’s death in 1874.
+Thus it seems likely that ‘6 Point Street Lane’ eventually (confusingly!) became 5 Bank Street, and it was here that Charles Morrison conducted business for most of his life.
+It is intriguing to realise that by 1871 Angus Macdonald and Charles Morrison were living and working next door to one another.
+One hopes that they got over the disagreement recorded in Charles’s diary of 1863-64, and remained amicable neighbours until Macdonald’s death in 1874.
 Macdonald’s stock and the tenancy of his shop at 18 North Beach Street were advertised for sale in 1875 (Glasgow Herald, 3 February 1875, 2).
-His widow, Eliza, remarried in 1875.
-It was probably around this time that Charles acquired 5 Bank Street and created a new shop in the Macdonalds’ former living rooms.
-Meanwhile, the Morrison family moved from Point Street Lane to Cromwell Street.
+His widow, Eliza, quickly remarried.

 ‘Charlie Morrison’s’ (or Buth Thearlaich in Gaelic) was famous for selling rope, paraffin, paints – indeed, all kinds of hardware – and its main customers were crofters and fishermen.
-The shop – or rather the two shops, with their separate entrances on Bank Street and Point Street – descended through four generations of the Morrison family, who celebrated the centenary of the company in 1964.
-After the shop closed in 2002, the building was taken over by the ‘Digby Chick’, one of Stornoway’s best restaurants.
+The two shops, with their separate entrances on Bank Street and Point Street, descended through four generations of the Morrison family, who celebrated the centenary of the company in 1964.
+After the business closed in 2002, the building was taken over by the ‘Digby Chick’, one of Stornoway’s best restaurants.

 By 1863, when the diary begins, Charles was courting Christina Gerrie (1838- 1921; often ‘C’ in the diary), whose sister Georgina was married to Matthew Russell.
 The Gerries came from the same area as Charles, having farmed at Proncy Mains near Dornoch until the estate went bankrupt in 1841.
 In 1844, William Gerrie (1790-1863), Christina’s father, took up the role of ‘Inspector of Roads and Bridges’ to Sir James Matheson (1796-1878).
 Having made his fortune in the Orient trading opium and tea, Matheson purchased the island in 1844 and built Lews Castle, overlooking the town and the harbour.
 Gerrie was involved in the creation of the castle grounds and the construction of roads throughout the island.
 When his work for Matheson was completed, Gerrie moved his family to Goathill Farm just outside Stornoway.

 Socially, the Gerries were a cut above Charles Morrison and opposed his relationship with Christina.
 Nevertheless, Charles and Christina were married in September 1864 and had seven children.
-They lived at various addresses in Stornoway (on Kenneth Street, Point Street, Francis Street, Cromwell Street and Lewis Street) before settling, around 1904, at Dornoch House on Goathill Road.
+They lived at various addresses in Stornoway (on Kenneth Street, Point Street, Francis Street, Cromwell Street and Lewis Street) before settling, in 1905, at Dornoch House on Goathill Road.

 Many years after his death Charles Morrison was remembered in Stornoway ‘as a dapper, well dressed gentleman who wore a “cut-away” black morning coat, hard lum hat and stiff white collar and tie’.
 According to his obituary in the Highland News, he was ‘a man of marvellous personal activity, clear of intellect, and alert in business; and his swiftly moving figure has been familiar to several generations of Stornowegians as he darted swiftly from place to place – indeed, it may be said that he seldom walked’.
 He was actively engaged in his business, alongside his son Matthew, until his last short illness.